Reliability Evaluation of Individual Predictions: A Data-centric Approach: Experiments

 \section{Experiments}

-We conduct comprehensive experiments on multiple synthetic and real-world data sets of diverse sizes and dimensions using a variety of models (Logistic Regression, K-Nearest-Neighbor, Artificial Neural Networks, Deep Neural Networks, ElasticNet, Random Forest, and SVM), distance measures (Braycurtis, Canberra, Chebyshev, Cityblock, Manhattan and Euclidean), {and tasks (regression and binary/multi-class classification including text classification and image processing)} to validate the effectiveness and consistency of our proposal and evaluate the efficiency and scalability of our algorithms. {We also demonstrate the failure of existing work such as Conformal Prediction, Prediction Probabilities (for cases that are not represented by the data), and data coverage (for the cases that belong to the uncertain regions) and how our proposed measures perform superior in capturing the prediction unreliability associated with point queries.}
+We conduct comprehensive experiments on multiple synthetic and real-world data sets of diverse sizes and dimensions using a variety of models (Logistic Regression, K-Nearest-Neighbor, Artificial Neural Networks, Deep Neural Networks, ElasticNet, Random Forest, and SVM), distance measures (Chebyshev, Manhattan, and Euclidean), {and tasks (regression and binary/multi-class classification including text classification and image processing)} to validate the effectiveness and consistency of our proposal and evaluate the efficiency and scalability of our algorithms.
+In our proof of concept experiments, we follow a similar evaluation approach to the ones conducted in the existing literature on the reliability of individual predictions~\cite{bosnic2008comparison,petersen2009generic} where the correlation of the reliability scores and the prediction error over a test set is evaluated. {We also demonstrate the failure of existing work such as Conformal Prediction, Prediction Probabilities (for cases that are not represented by the data), and data coverage (for the cases that belong to the uncertain regions) and how our proposed measures perform superior in capturing the prediction unreliability associated with point queries.}